 In 2004, following the US Department of Education’s National Summits on Mathematics and Science, Massachusetts launched the nation’s first statewide STEM Summit.
 Since then, the event has annually convened leaders and practitioners from the state’s education, business, and government sectors, all dedicated to promoting a STEM-literate workforce and citizenry across the Commonwealth.
 With stimulating plenary speakers, diverse topical interest panel sessions, and opportunities for networking, the Massachusetts STEM Summit has become an annual opportunity for sharing innovative ideas, discussing groundbreaking policies and strategies, and celebrating the tremendous ongoing work taking place at all levels of education and workforce development throughout the state.

-for the third straight year at the DCU Center in Worcester, a record number of attendees attended a wide array of sessions and enjoyed a dynamic exhibit hall featuring more than 80 displays highlighting diverse STEM projects from across the Commonwealth and exhibits of our generous sponsors.
+Held for the fourth straight year at the DCU Center in Worcester in 2017, attendees took in a wide array of sessions and enjoyed a dynamic exhibit hall featuring more than 80 displays highlighting diverse STEM projects from across the Commonwealth and exhibits of our generous sponsors.

 Massachusetts STEM Advisory Council

 The Massachusetts STEM Advisory Council is led by co-chairs Lieutenant Governor Karyn Polito, U.S. Rep. Joe Kennedy III, and Dr. Jeffrey Leiden, Chief Executive Officer of Vertex.
 The STEM Advisory Council serves as a vehicle for STEM advocates from the public and private sectors to inform and advance the state’s agenda relative to STEM education and the connection to the workforce.